BenjaminAlbrecht84/Diamond_XXL/README.rst

 -e         0.001   Maximum sumProbability to keep a run of matches.
 ========== ======= ===========

-DIAMOND_XLL initially calls DIAMOND with its default parameters scoring an alignment with the *BLOSUM62* Matrix, a *gap open penalty* of 11 and a *gap extension penalty* of 1.
+DIAMOND_XXL initially calls DIAMOND with its default parameters scoring an alignment with the *BLOSUM62* Matrix, a *gap open penalty* of 11 and a *gap extension penalty* of 1.